Do Banks Refund Scammed Money?

 How can Cybertrace help?

-Should you be the victim of a scam facilitated via a bank, or multiple banks in Australia, Cybertrace as a private cyber investigations firm can assist by acting on your case quicker than most banks and law enforcement organisations.
-It is particularly important to capture evidence while it is still fresh, however, most banks and law enforcement agencies are overwhelmed with scam reports and in many situations, it can take up to 12 months to arrive at any level of resolution.
-By this time the leads have either reduced or disappeared completely.
-By engaging Cybertrace to investigate your case and capture identified evidence and intelligence, the results can be escalated through the bank or law enforcement in a more timely manner.
+If you have been the victim of a scam facilitated through a bank in Australia a private cyber investigations firm like Cybertrace can act quickly to investigate the incident and collect evidence.
+It is important to capture evidence while it is still fresh, however, most financial institutions and law enforcement agencies are overwhelmed with scam reports and in many situations, it can take up to 12 months to arrive at any level of resolution.

 For victims in the UK, we can also assist with Authorised Push Payment (APP) investigations and guide you through the refund process via the correct channels.
 For further reading, please refer to our Authorised Push Payment (APP) blog or contact our team of investigators for advice.